 We’ll show you what you need to know to get through a dance class where they’re teaching Guajiras, or what the most important things to know are about Seguirillias if you need to play that for tablao gig.
 After watching these videos you’ll probably still have a ton of questions, and you may not be an expert yet, but we’ll get you through the gig , whatever it may be.

 P.S.
 I got a lot of dirty looks when I first started playing for dance classes 30 years ago because I knew next to nothing.
 Humiliation was sort of a daily thing because of how little I knew.
 If this section can help you avoid some of those dirty looks then my work here is done.

 Fandangos de Huelva is one that’s often taught in beginner dance classes, so if you’re starting to accompany dance you’ll want to learn this one.
 There are a few things you’ll want to know before you get started - a couple of things that make the Fandangos the Huelva a little confusing at first. ...

 Survival Guide - All the sections of soleá for accompanying dance including: the letras, escobilla, falseta, compás, subida and "the flip" to Bulerias.
 TAB for this falseta for dance can be found in the TABS playlist.

-Here are the most important and tricky bits to look out for as you jump in to Seguirillas, along with the one falseta you have to know to play this Palo.
+Here are the most important and tricky bits to look out for as you jump in to Seguirillas, along with the one falseta you have to know to play.
 If you're not clear on how the compás works for Seguirilla be sure to check out the Seguirilla Palmas video.